Careers

 The minimum requirement for an IT security architect is a bachelor’s degree in computer science, information technology or information security.

-7. Chief Information Security Officer
+7. Chief Information Security Officer (CISO)

 Chief Information Security Officer is an executive level position and they are responsible for running the general operations of an organization’s IT security division.
 This position has various duties and tasks including: